 Colombia's President-elect Petro meets with Biden delegation

-BOGOTA, July 22 (Reuters) - Colombian President-elect Gustavo Petro on Friday met with representatives of U.S. President Joe Biden's administration in Colombia's capital Bogota, where they discussed topics including drug trafficking, the environment, and economic development.
+BOGOTA, July 22 (Reuters) - Colombian President-elect Gustavo Petro on Friday met with representatives of U.S. President Joe Biden's administration in Bogota, the Colombian capital, where they discussed topics including drug trafficking, the environment and economic development.

 Petro, a 62-year-old economist who will become Colombia's first leftist leader next month, has been roundly critical of the U.S.-led war on drugs and was elected on promises to tackle deep inequality and climate change and to seek peace with remaining leftist rebels.

-"This is a positive meeting because it shows the interest that exists in the government of the United States in Latin America and in Colombia," Petro told journalists accompanied by U.S. principal deputy national security adviser Jon Finer.
+"This is a positive meeting because it shows the interest that exists in the government of the United States in Latin America and in Colombia," Petro told journalists, as he was accompanied by U.S. principal deputy national security adviser Jon Finer.

+The conversation between Petro's team and the U.S. delegation focused on a full range of topics, Finer told reporters, including climate change, economic development and counter-narcotics.

-While Colombia is a top producer of cocaine, and faces constant pressure from Washington to eradicate drug crops and tackle drug trafficking, Petro has said his priority for the relationship with the United States will be fighting climate change and that his administration will frame drug policy around the environment.
+Colombia is a top producer of cocaine and faces constant pressure from Washington to eradicate drug crops and tackle drug trafficking.

-However, during the campaign, Petro also softened rhetoric around re-negotiating free trade agreements, including a 2012 deal with the United States.

-The Biden administration is willing to discuss the existing U.S.-Colombia trade agreement with Petro, a senior U.S. official said ahead of the delegation's arrival in Bogota.
+Petro and the Andean country's truth commission have criticized the U.S.-led war on drugs, with the latter urging Colombia's president-elect to lead a global conversation on changing drug policies, with a focus on regulation over criminalization.

+Though Finer hailed talks with Petro and his team as positive, he told journalists at a later briefing that there would always be areas of disagreement, as in any of the U.S.'s relationships.

 Petro has also raised concerns in Washington over his outreach to Venezuelan President Nicolas Maduro, who is under U.S. sanctions.
 The two have discussed reestablishing normal relations at their countries' border.

-The conversation between Petro's team and the U.S. delegation focused on a full range of topic, Finer told reporters, which included climate change, economic development and counter-narcotics, among others.

-"We think it is a very promising conversation and very much look forward to working closely with the President elect and his team," Finer said.
+The Biden administration will continue to recognize Venezuelan opposition leader Juan Guaido, Finer said, adding that restarting talks between Maduro's government and Venezuela's opposition could be a key focus for Petro and the United States.

+"We think that also could be an area of common ground with the incoming administration, whether or not they take a different approach to their predecessors, as they've said they will, to a recognition and normalization with Maduro," he said.

-(Reporting by Oliver Griffin and Luis Jaime Acosta Editing by Alistair Bell)
+(Reporting by Oliver Griffin and Luis Jaime Acosta Editing by Alistair Bell and Leslie Adler)

 ((Oliver.Griffin@thomsonreuters.com; +57 304-583-8931;))